 39 All of those people were praised because they had faith.
 But none of them received what God had promised.
 40 God had planned something better for us.
 So they would only be made perfect together with us.

 My Pastor, Dr. Keith Pisani, recently shared a series of sermons that highlighted some of the heros of the Bible.
 Each of his sermons was inspiring, focusing on the role of faith in the lives of the heroes, and ultimately provoked me to think deeper on this topic.

 Merriam-Webster defines a “hero” as:

-- the male character in a literary or dramatic work; the central figure in an event, period, or movement
+- the principal male character in a literary or dramatic work; the central figure in an event, period, or movement